uci-cbcl/D-GEX/README.md

 GEO
 ---
 The GEO microarray expression data can be accessed from [lincscloud](http://www.lincscloud.org/l1000/).
 You need to [apply](https://docs.google.com/forms/d/1j6Vb_s4FrDodxoS3IDZsHWoVNrOnKNQbqwbwcW2a208/viewform) for the access.
 The original data downloaded is **bgedv2_QNORM.gctx** (data level 3 Q2NORM).

+**UPDATE**: It seems lincscloud has been migrated to NCH: http://www.lincscloud.org/download.html .
+And the data is publicly available now at [GSE70138](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138):**GSE70138_Broad_LINCS_Level3_INF_mlr12k_n115209x22268_2015-12-31.gct.gz**.
+However, the number of samples is slightly different (129158 vs 115209).
+Not sure if the current code base works fine for this new data.
+Will take a look in the furture.

 GTEx
 ----
 The GTEx data we used in our paper is a preliminary version from the Broad institute before the official publication of GTEx, and is not publicly available.
 For those who are interested in the data, please email us (yil8@uci.edu) with your basic information through an academic institute email address, and we will provide you the private download link.
 The data you will download is **GTEx_RNASeq_RPKM_n2921x55993.gctx**.

 1000G
 -----